sverweij/watskeburt/README.md

 source files in the JavaScript ecosystem (.js, .mjs, .ts, .tsx ...).
 It can be used in e.g. dependency-cruiser's `--focus` and `--reaches` filters.

-The JSON output (= the array above, serialized) also contains other extensions.
+The JSON output (= the array above, serialized) also contains all other extensions.

 ```
 Usage: watskeburt [options] [old-revision] [new-revision]